 Accounts receivable are derived from the sale of products shipped and services performed for customers located in the U.S. and throughout the world.
 Invoices are aged based on contractual terms with the customer.
 We review accounts receivable for collectability and provide an allowance for credit losses, as needed.
-We have not experienced any material losses related to accounts receivable as of March 31, 2015 and December 31, 2014.
+We have not experienced any material losses related to accounts receivable as of June 30, 2015 and December 31, 2014.
 Many of the sales contracts with customers outside of the U.S. are settled in a foreign currency other than the U.S. dollar.
 We do not enter into any foreign currency hedging agreements and are susceptible to gains and losses from foreign currency fluctuations.
-To date, we have not experienced significant gains or losses upon settling foreign contracts.
+To date, we have not experienced significant gains or losses upon settling foreign currency denominated accounts receivable.

-As of March 31, 2015, we had one customer with accounts receivable balances totaling 10% or more of our total accounts receivable (12%), compared with two customers as of December 31, 2014 (22% and 11%).
+As of June 30, 2015, we had two customers with accounts receivable balances totaling 10% or more of our total accounts receivable (26% and 10%), compared with two customers as of December 31, 2014 (22% and 11%).

-In the three months ended March 31, 2015, we had two customers with sales balances of 10% or more of our total customer sales (17%, and 16%), compared with two customers in the three months ended March 31, 2014 (18% and 12%).
+In the three months ended June 30, 2015, we had one customer with sales comprising of 10% or more of our total customer sales (32%), compared with two customers in the three months ended June 30, 2014 (15% and 12%).
+In the six months ended June 30, 2015, we had two customers with sales comprising of 10% or more of our total customer sales (27%, and 11%), compared with one customer in the six months ended June 30, 2014 (17%).